IshanTharaka/ERP-System/README.md

 # ERP-System

-## How to set up the project in my local environment.
+## How to set up the project in my local environment

 Setting up a local environment for a PHP and MySQL-based ERP system involves a few steps.
 Here's a basic idea of how to set up and run the project:

 Install a Local Server - Here I Used a local server environment XAMP.

 Project Directory - Create a new directory in my local server's web directory (htdocs in XAMPP).